-Semi-Lagrangian Advection Methods and Their Applications in Geoscience provides a much-needed resource on semi-Lagrangian theory and methods.
-Covering a variety of applications, the book brings together developments in a single source, offering a comparison of semi-Lagrangian and Eulerian based approaches.
-The book also includes a chapter dedicated to the difficulties of dealing with the adjoint of semi-Lagrangian methods and illustrates the behavior of different schemes for different applications.
-Users will gain a better understanding of which schemes are most efficient, stable, consistent and likely to introduce the minimum model error into a given problem.
+Semi-Lagrangian Advection Methods and Their Applications in Geoscience provides a much-needed resource on semi-Lagrangian theory, methods, and applications.
+Covering a variety of applications, the book brings together developments of the semi-Lagrangian in one place and offers a comparison of semi-Lagrangian methods with Eulerian-based approaches.
+It also includes a chapter dedicated to difficulties of dealing with the adjoint of semi-Lagrangian methods and illustrates the behavior of different schemes for different applications.
+This allows for a better understanding of which schemes are most efficient, stable, consistent, and likely to introduce the minimum model error into a given problem.

 - Provides a single resource for understanding semi-Lagrangian methods and what is involved in its application

 - Includes exercises and codes to supplement learning and create opportunities for practice

 - Includes coverage of adjoints, examining the advantages and disadvantages of different approaches in multiple coordinate systems and different discretizations

 - Includes links to numerical datasets and animations to further enhance understanding